CRBS/Panfish/design/TechnicalSpec.md

 * **CLUSTER.scratch**
     The temp directory to use for individual jobs on the remote cluster corresponding to the queue.

+* **CLUSTER.jobs.per.node**
+    The number of serial jobs that can be batched onto one node.

+* **CLUSTER.job.batcher.override.timeout
+    Number of seconds to wait before batching a set of jobs that are less then **CLUSTER.jobs.per.node** for the cluster in question.
+This will result in a submission of a job that does not fully utilize the remote compute node hence the delay.

 * **CLUSTER.line.wait**
     Tells **line** command number of seconds to wait before checking if the job file has been renamed.